 Experimental work has indicated that interactions between phototrophs and heterotrophs may be prevalent in aquatic environments.
 Co-cultures of phototrophic algae and heterotrophic bacteria can be stable, indicating cooperative interactions, although, competition or predation have also been observed in the laboratory (2).
 In lake ecosystems, changes in the phototrophic community are known to cause variability also in the heterotrophic community (3), potentially because compounds produced by the phototrophic community (such as glycolate) (4) or decaying biomass can be consumed by heterotrophs.
 Freshwater phototrophs are also known to release carbohydrates, which can enhance the growth of heterotrophs (5).
 Up to 25% of fixed carbon can be excreted by algae (6).
 Some ubiquitous freshwater bacteria, such as Limnohabitans, appear to specialize in algal-derived carbon uptake (7).
 Solar driven photodegradation of complex dissolved organic carbon (DOC) (8) and the presence of rhodopsins (9) could also lead to diel trends in gene expression of heterotrophic bacteria.
 Given these multiple lines of evidence, we hypothesized that diurnal changes in solar irradiance may be a significant factor driving gene expression also of heterotrophic metabolism.

 In this study, we use a high-resolution metatranscriptomic time series to investigate differences in community gene expression in day vs. night.
-We collected metatranscriptomic samples every four hours for two days and repeated this experiment in three sites freshwater ecosystems representing oligotrophic, eutrophic, and dystrophic (humic) lake types.
+We collected metatranscriptomic samples every four hours for two days and repeated this experiment in three freshwater ecosystems representing oligotrophic, eutrophic, and dystrophic (humic) lake types.
 This study is one of the largest metatranscriptomic sequencing efforts on freshwater communities to date; therefore, we discuss the variability observed in this dataset to inform the design of future metatranscriptomic studies of freshwater.
 We detected many significant differences in gene expression in day vs. night in both phototrophic and heterotrophic microbes, and suggest that metabolite exchange can explain the effect of sunlight on heterotrophic metabolisms in lake bacterioplankton.

 Methods